What is ecommerce fulfillment?

-Step one is getting your products to your distribution location.
+Step one is getting products to a distribution location.
 This stage of the fulfillment process is known as receiving inventory.
 The place where you receive merchandise could be your place of business, a warehouse, a fulfillment center, or a storage location.

-If you’re working with a third-party service, be sure to pack your products with the right shipping material and clear labeling.
-Doing so will speed the process of receiving inventory and ensure your product is ready to ship out to customers.
+If you’re working with a third-party service, be sure to pack products with the right shipping material and clear labeling.
+Doing so will speed the process of receiving inventory and ensure the product is ready to ship out to customers.

 Common errors that slow receiving

 Small oversights can lead to significant delays.
 Amazon shipping criteria

 helps keep the fulfillment process as smooth and speedy as possible:

 - Multiple boxes must not be taped or banded together.

 - Shipping boxes should not have any other scannable barcodes except the shipping label.